aneesh404/AI-GO-2-COLLEGE/readme.md

 ### What is (A)IGO2COLLEGE

-(A)IGO2COLLEGE (as in I-go-to-college) is web-application designed to help students stay on top of the college application process in the absence of a college guidance counselor.
+(A)IGO2COLLEGE (as in I-go-to-college) is a web-application designed to help students stay on top of the college application process in the absence of a college guidance counselor.
 It answers general questions pertaining to academics, tuition and fees, college application requirements, etc.

 ![UI](UI.png)
 We took a rather unconventional approach for the UI that's easy to navigate even for internet novice.
 We tried to follow Facebooks principles of inclusivity to ensure no one is left out.